anon-blue/anon.blue/README.txt

 a shaved head, and has some facial hair.
 He wears glasses off and on and is a he avy methamphetamine user.
 ChhhuuhhujkhujhjjjijijijnjnhgytdxxejiklMi / Lincoin Mi / Alpena MI Areas (Also has a brother in Kentucky)                   aaaaaa
-cdds                                                  ALERT!Tre Wayne Gage Jose
+cdds                                                  ALERT!Tr    yne Gage Jose